Quasi-Static Large Deviations: Introduction

 The formula \eqref{eq:78} looks similar to the \emph{fundamental formula} of the Macroscopic Fluctuation Theory \cite{bertiniprl} \cite{bertinirmp}, but differs in some important points.
 In the usual hydrodynamic scaling, i.e. for $\alpha = 0$, the probability to observe a density profile $\rho(t,y)$ (satisfying the boundary conditions $\rho(t,\pm 1) = \rho_\pm(t)$) and a current field $J(t,y)$, which must be related by the conservation law $\partial_t \rho(t,y) = -\partial_y \partial_t J(t,y)$, behaves like $e^{-N I_0(J,\rho) }$ with

-The second term on the right hand side of \eqref{eq:mft} is due to the large deviations of the initial profile, if the initial distribution of the process gives $\nu_0(y)$ as macroscopic profile of density.
+The second term on the right hand side of \eqref{eq:mft} is due to the large deviations of the initial profile, if the initial distribution of the process {is an inhomodeneous Bernoulli distribution with $\nu_0(y)$ as macroscopic profile of density}.

 Formula \eqref{eq:mft} appears first in \cite{bertiniprl}, while a time homogeneous version was previously introduced in \cite{bd04}.
 More precisely, in the case $\rho_\pm$ constant in time and $\alpha =0$, the probability to observe a \emph{total} and \emph{time averaged} current $\frac {Q(T)}{T} = \frac 1T \int_{-1}^1 J(T,y) dy = 2q$ behaves like $e^{-N T I_{BD}(q) }$ with